 The Information Science Department is now located in the new Bill and Melinda Gates Hall!!
-Most of the InfoSci faculty, staff and students will be located on the second floor, with student services offices on the first floor.
+Offices, labs, and meeting spaces for Information Science faculty, staff and students are located on the second floor, with student services offices on the first floor.
 Please see our Directory to find specific office locations.

-The new building will for the first time bring the Departments of Computer Science and Information Science together under one roof.
+The new building has brought the Departments of Computer Science and Information Science together in one facility for the first time.
 "Shared space to facilitate interactions between these two departments remains highly important to their continued success," said the proposal presented to the trustees.
-The building will provide space for new faculty and for the emerging Ph.D. and master's programs, and free up space for the College of Engineering when computer science faculty members move out of Upson Hall.
-More than one-third of the building will be research and teaching labs, including specialized labs for cyber security, human-computer interaction, computational sustainability, robotics and computer vision.
+The building provides space for new faculty and for the emerging Ph.D. and Masters programs, and will free up space for the College of Engineering when computer science faculty members move out of Upson Hall.
+More than one-third of the building consists of research and teaching labs, including specialized labs for cyber security, human-computer interaction, computational sustainability, robotics and computer vision.

 You can read more about the opening of Gates Hall in January of 2014 in the Cornell Chronicle article here.